Arkansas vs. Penn State Outback Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Over/Under Insights

-- Arkansas' games this season have gone over 47.5 points nine of 13 times.
+- Arkansas and its opponents have gone over the current 48-point total in nine of 13 games (69.2%) this season.

 Arkansas Stats and Trends

-- Arkansas has played 12 games, with eight wins against the spread.

-- This season, the Razorbacks have an against the spread record of 3-3-1 in their seven games as a favorite of 1 point or more.
+- The Razorbacks have an against the spread record of 3-3-1 in their seven games when favored by 1.5 points or more so far this season.

-- Arkansas' games this year have gone over the point total seven times in 13 opportunities (53.8%).
+- Arkansas' games this year have gone over the total in seven out of 13 opportunities (53.8%).

 - This year, the Razorbacks put up 14.7 more points per game (31.5) than the Nittany Lions allow (16.8).

-- Arkansas is 8-3 against the spread and 7-3 overall this season when the team records more than 16.8 points.
+- Arkansas is 8-3 against the spread and 7-3 overall this season when the team puts up more than 16.8 points.

-- The Razorbacks have nine giveaways this season, while the Nittany Lions have 19 takeaways .
+- The Razorbacks have turned the ball over nine times this season, 10 fewer than the Nittany Lions have forced (19).

 - Find the latest spread and moneyline odds for Arkansas at SISportsbook.